 In short, fasting helps us connect with God in a way that we otherwise would not.
 It is making a sacrifice of something we enjoy, or is habitual, and replacing it with time spent in prayer.
 We can fast things such as food/meals, entertainment, habits, media, sports, working out, alcohol, tobacco, etc. replacing that time with seasons of worship, Bible study, prayer and even quiet contemplation.

 When our prayers are accompanied by fasting there is an increase of the power of those prayers both in our own lives and in the lives of those we are praying for.

-Although prayer and fasting is a time of submission to God and a time to grow closer to Him, it is also a time for each of us to draw closer to God and to pray for those things and people that are important to us.
+Although prayer and fasting is a time of submission to God and a time to grow closer to Him, it is also a time to pray for those things and people that are important to us.